 About oSC13 - Power to the Geeko

-The openSUSE conference is the annual gathering of many that support the openSUSE project and other FOSS contributors and enthusiasts.
+The openSUSE conference is the annual gathering of the community which support the openSUSE project together with other FOSS contributors and enthusiasts.
 The event in Thessaloniki will be our 5th conference and we expect it to once again be a great success.
 The talks, workshops and BoF sessions provide the framework to exchange information and knowledge.
 In this framework we provide a great atmosphere for collaboration and the creation of lasting connections and memories.

 The “Power to the Geeko” motto of this year’s conference connects us with the past of our host country while looking into the future as we continue on our way to changing the world.

 We’ll have fun!